Every August Bank Holiday, West London erupts into a kaleidoscope of colour, sound, and Caribbean spirit.

 Insider Tips for the Weekend

-- Wear bold colours – the brighter the better!
-Sequins, flags, glitter, sparkle – whatever floats your boat for this Carribean fiesta.
+- Wear bold colours – the brighter the better.
+Sequins, flags and glitter all suit this Caribbean celebration.

-- Pack light but smart – prepare for the weather (it’s London, after all!) so check the forecast before you head out.
-Pack water, sunscreen, and a portable phone charger to make sure you’re never out of juice.
+- Pack light but smart – check the forecast before heading out.
+Bring water, sunscreen and a portable phone charger.

-- Don’t rely on mobile data – reception can be patchy across some parts of the Carnival, so save an offline version of the route map beforehand to avoid getting lost!
+- Don’t rely on mobile data – reception can be patchy, so save the Carnival route map offline.

 What Else to Do on Carnival Weekend

-Notting Hill Carnival is the one most exciting events on London’s cultural calendar – but that doesn’t mean you can’t experience everything else the city has to offer in the meantime!
+Notting Hill Carnival is one of the most exciting events on London’s cultural calendar – but that doesn’t mean you can’t experience everything else the city has to offer in the meantime!

 Here are some of our top suggestions for things to do during your visit: